exercism/pharo-smalltalk/docs/exercism-api.md

 #### 400

-The language track name is ambiguous.
+The language track name is ambiguous, or the submitted exercise files have not changed.

 #### 403